Former NFL Pro Bowl Players try curling with Olympic goal

 “We just assumed that you throw to the button every time, and we learned that is not the game,” he said.
 “It’s like a novice chess player going against” a grandmaster.

-But their NFL experience did help in other ways, priming them with not just physical fitness but also good practice habits, the ability to make decisions on the fly and to improve through film study and coaching.
+But their NFL experience did help in other ways, priming them with not just physical fitness but also good practice habits, making decisions on the fly and improving through film study and coaching.

 And, of course, they’re competitive.